Egg Salad Without Mayo (+ a surprising substitute)

 • Hard-boiled eggs.
 Obviously.
 Use your favorite method for making them.
 I posted mine on Instagram if you’d like to watch it.

 • Capers.
 Little salt bombs of joy!
-In place of lemon juice or vinegar, capers add a briny, acidic flavor to the sauce that helps cut through the richness of the egg yolks and sour cream.
+In place of lemon juice or vinegar, capers add a briny, acidic flavor to the sauce that cuts through the richness of the eggs and sour cream.
 Get them here.

 How To Make Egg Salad